E-commerce is touted as offering new and advantageous opportunities for women. But what do WTO e-commerce negotiations really hold for women’s rights?

 In reducing the costs of entry to international trade, e-commerce offers MSMEs (in which women are particularly present) advantages in terms of access to markets that previously had been mainly enjoyed by larger counterparts.
 Online availability of trade-related information can make it more easily accessible to women, who tend to have less professional networks than men.
 Moreover, completing certain trade formalities online has been shown to reduce discrimination that women traders face disproportionately at borders, as exemplified in a survey in India which found that women wait almost 40 percent longer than men to see the same customs official.

-Some countries participating in WTO e-commerce negotiations with women in mind.
+Some countries participate in WTO e-commerce negotiations with women in mind.
 Indonesia is an example.
 Many women there are active in e-commerce and MSMEs and “therefore the ministry of women’s empowerment has been involved,” says Jeremia Pratama of the Indonesian mission in Geneva.

 The WTO talks are broader than e-commerce